Preferred Architecture for Cisco Webex Hybrid Services

 Cisco Directory Connector

-Provides user synchronization between Microsoft Active Directory and Cisco Webex
+Provides user and resource synchronization between Microsoft Active Directory and Cisco Webex

 Microsoft Active Directory

-Provides the full list of corporate users and their attributes
+Provides the full list of corporate resources and users and their attributes

 As shown in Figure 5, Cisco Directory Connectors synchronize with Microsoft Active Directory using Microsoft application programming interfaces (APIs) over the on-premises network.
 At the same time, Cisco Directory Connectors push directory data and communicate over the Internet through the secure enterprise boundary and corporate firewall with the cloud identity service within Webex.
 HTTPS is used for communications between Cisco Directory Connectors and Cisco Webex.